-Are you currently planning a holiday?
-Wondering why travel to Japan?
-Are you looking up different cities and countries around the world, trying to find the perfect spot for your long, overdue holiday?
-We’re here to make our case for your travel to Japan!
+Are you currently planning a holiday and wondering why travel to Japan?
+As you sift through various cities and countries worldwide, trying to find the perfect spot for your long-overdue getaway, allow us to present our case for Japan as your ultimate destination!

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!